 Like many European-made models, the Summit Evo is most comfortable when carried in self-belay/piolet canne (pick forward position).
 However, it is still quite comfortable to hold in self-arrest (pick backwards) positions.

 Like the similarly designed Summit, there are no teeth on the pick where your hand grips the head; this, coupled with the narrow center and pleasantly shaped adze, only add to the Summit Evo's comfortable ergonomics.

 Only a decade ago, this model would have been one of the lightest axes available, but now it runs in the middle of the pack as far as weight is concerned.
-The Summit Evo tips the scales at a still very respectable 14 ounces; while this is average overall, it is one of the lightest, performance-based models currently out there, with the Petzl Summit weighing 12.6 ounces.
+The Summit Evo is still a very respectable 14 ounces; it's one of the lightest, performance-based models currently out there, with the Petzl Summit weighing 12.6 ounces.

-Compared to its most direct competitors, the Grivel Air Tech Evolution (15.2 oz), the Black Diamond Swift (17 ounces), the Summit Evo is lighter.
+Compared to its most direct competitors, the Grivel Air Tech Evolution (15.2 oz), Black Diamond Swift (17 ounces), and Summit Evo are lighter.
 At 14 ounces, it is in line with most lesser-performing general purpose models and is still respectable enough in weight to use for almost any application.
 It's ideal for folks who are only going to own one ice axe or want to use it for a wide range of activities from ski mountaineering to complex glacier routes.